 How do you create and name custom properties in eWebinar?

-Outside of the standard properties eWebinars supports, custom properties may be created by you and your team.
+Outside of the standard properties eWebinar supports, custom properties can also be created by you and your team.

 For example, when you add a question to the registration form, as shown below, a new property is automatically created n the database.
 You can then give the property a name (in this case, 'how_heard') so you can use it elsewhere (i.e. map it to a field in your CRM).

 The same is true for responses to interactions, like polls and questions.

 In the example below, a poll was created asking the favorite color of the attendee and the new poll's property was named 'color_poll'.

 What are the rules when naming properties?

 When creating custom property names, there are a few rules to follow:

 - Property names may not contain spaces or most special characters and are case insensitive — so lastName is treated as the same property as lastname.